 Each student will be responsible for personal expenses such as snacks, etc.

-Tuition assistance is available based on an objective financial need.
-Additionally, the Deaconess School of Nursing Alumni will provide one-half tuition assistance for up to five descendants/relatives of Deaconess School of Nursing graduates.
+The Deaconess School of Nursing Alumni provides tuition assistance for up to five descendants/relatives of Deaconess School of Nursing graduates.

 A Typical Institute Day